InertiaSolutionsGroup/Injury-Report/docs/WORKFLOW.md

 1. **Teacher Form Submission**
    - Teacher fills out injury report details
-   - Form data is validated (locally and optionally via AI)
+   - Form data is validated and a parent narrative is generated via the n8n workflow
    - Report is submitted to Supabase database

 2. **Front Desk Review**
-   - Front desk staff views submitted reports
+   - Front desk staff views submitted reports with the generated parent narrative
-   - AI generates a parent-friendly memo for each report
    - Front desk staff marks reports as reviewed

 3. **Parent Delivery**
-   - Front desk staff delivers memos to parents
+   - Front desk staff delivers narratives to parents
    - Reports are marked as delivered in the system

 ## 2. Component Breakdown & Status